 This was our list.
 What does yours look like?

 A person’s a person, no matter how small.

-Firstly, you need to tell your kids what is going on.
+First, you need to tell your kids what is going on.
 Explain the situation in terms that your children can understand.
 The goal is to be as honest and optimistic as possible.
-They might have some questions.
-Hence, be sure to ask them to share their thoughts with you.
+They might have some questions, hence, be sure to ask them to share their thoughts with you.

-Secondly, we need to understand what schools do for children.
-Schools certainly help children learn and play.
-However, they also help children structure their days.
+Second, we need to understand what schools do for children.
+Schools, certainly, help children learn and play, however, they also help children structure their days.
 As adults, we can adjust to quarantine-life and figure out a new routine.
-Kids can’t.
-So, you need to create a schedule for your child.
+Kids can’t, so you need to create a schedule for your child.

 Over to You…

-Here is a quick recap of the important bits.
+Here is a recap of the important bits.

 And here are some more resources to keep you sane under coronavirus quarantine.

 - If you are having a tough time controlling your anger, these tips are for you.